eduardok/libsmbclient-php/README.md

 Tries to read the amount of bytes given in `$bytes`, but may return less.
 Returns a string longer than 0 bytes on success, a string of 0 bytes on end-of-file, or `false` on failure.

+Checking the string length to figure out EOF is primitive, but libsmbclient does not expose an `feof` equivalent.
+`strlen` in PHP is relatively efficient because PHP tracks string lengths internally.

 ### smbclient_write

 ```php